kammitama5/kammitama5.github.io/_posts/2020-04-11-Saturday-April-11th.md

   companies and teams spoke more about things that gave meaning in tech.
-I say this also not as a beckoning to the shallow, corporate public relations self-posturing of tech, but rather, I am suggesting the deeper, uncomfortable conversations about what is and isn't working with technology, why people lose their sense of self in tech, and how people can find meanine in the work they do in tech.
+I say this also not as a beckoning to the shallow, corporate public relations self-posturing of tech, but rather, I am suggesting the deeper, uncomfortable conversations about what is and isn't working with technology, why people lose their sense of self in tech, and how people can find meaning in the work they do in tech.

 ## I don't have too much else to say on this
 - I'm lost in the papers of others, under the shadow of others and of a system that seems to tell me again and again